microsoft/pxt/docs/blog/arcade/tilecode.md

 ![tilecode banner](/static/blog/arcade/tilecode/banner.JPG)

-## TileCode: Design, Code, and Play Games on MakeCode Arcade Devices
+## Microsoft TileCode: Design, Code, and Play Games on MakeCode Arcade Devices

-**Posted on August 2020, by Thomas Ball and Stefania Druga**
+**Posted on August 20, 2020, by [Thomas Ball](https://www.microsoft.com/en-us/research/people/tball) and [Stefania Druga](http://cognimates.me/team/)**

-[TileCode](https://microsoft.github.io/tilecode) is a game creation app that allows you to design, code, and play video games directly on low-cost [Microsoft MakeCode Arcade gaming handhelds](https://arcade.makecode.com/hardware), as well as in the web browser.
+[Microsoft TileCode](https://microsoft.github.io/tilecode) is a game creation app that allows you to design, code, and play video games directly on low-cost [Microsoft MakeCode Arcade gaming handhelds](https://arcade.makecode.com/hardware), as well as in the web browser.

 ### From Board Games to Retro Video Games